 The rise of Black Friday

 Although originally a US-only event, Black Friday is rapidly establishing itself as a key date for the UK retail industry.
-Hundreds of thousands of shoppers visit local high street stores, hoping to snap up a bargain, while many more try their luck online.
+Hundreds of thousands of shoppers visit local high street stores, hoping to snap up a bargain.
+Meanwhile, many more try their luck online.

 And although Black Friday provides a massive boost to sales figures for the year, the one-day sale is a deviation with few ongoing benefits.
 By improving their experience, you can encourage customers to come back throughout the rest of the year too.